Edit

 Update the default ingress controller configuration on an existing cluster

-To update the application routing default ingress controller configuration on an existing cluster, use the az aks approuting update command, specifying the --nginx flag.
-You need to set the <DefaultIngressControllerType> to one of the configuration options described earlier.
+• Update the application routing default ingress controller configuration on an existing cluster using the az aks approuting update command with the --nginx flag.
+You need to set the <DefaultIngressControllerType> to one of the configuration options described in Control the default NGINX ingress controller configuration.

 Create another public facing NGINX ingress controller